Naila-Srivastava/Covid19-Clinical-Trials-Analysis/README.md

 * Intervention Types & Therapeutic Areas
 * Country-wise Contributions

-## 📈 Sample Visualizations
+## Sample Visualisations

 * Bar Charts
 * Line Charts
 * Funnel Chart

-## 🌍 Advanced Visuals
+## Advanced Visuals

 * Choropleth World Map
 * Interactive Filters

-## 📝 Key Takeaways
+## Key Takeaways

-* Most COVID-19 clinical trials peaked between 2020–2021, coinciding with the global outbreak timeline.
+* Most COVID-19 clinical trials peaked between 2020 and 2021, coinciding with the global outbreak timeline.
 * A large proportion of trials are in early phases, highlighting the urgency and experimental nature of pandemic-era research.
 * The United States led in trial count, but other countries like China, India, and Iran had significant contributions.
-* “Completed” and “Recruiting” were the most common statuses, while many trials still remain “Unknown” or “Withdrawn.”
+* “Completed” and “Recruiting” were the most common statuses, while many trials remain “Unknown” or “Withdrawn.”
 * Top sponsors included major pharma companies and global research institutions—big names stepped up.
 * Therapeutic areas focused heavily on antivirals, respiratory interventions, and immune-modulating therapies.

-## 🧩 What’s Next?
+## What’s Next?

 * Add machine learning to predict trial outcomes or estimate completion times
-* Integrate Natural Language Processing (NLP) to analyze trial descriptions and titles
+* Integrate Natural Language Processing (NLP) to analyse trial descriptions and titles
 * Create a real-time dashboard using live data sources (e.g., ClinicalTrials.gov API)
 * Deploy this as a web app for researchers and policymakers

-## 🙌 Acknowledgments
+## Acknowledgments
 Huge thanks to the open-source community and dataset contributors.
 This project was done as part of a 12-week upskilling sprint (Data Analyst Internship).